Otorrhea: causes and treatment of fluid or discharge from the ear

 Does ear drainage or discharge mean an infection?

-While otorrhea is often the result of an ear infection, ear drainage itself doesn’t necessarily mean that you have an infection.
-Otorrhea can occur if a foreign object is stuck in the ear, after a head injury or following improper ear cleaning, or after being in water.
-However, otorrhea is most commonly a symptom of a middle ear infection (otitis media).
+Otorrhea is most often the result of a middle ear infection, but ear drainage itself doesn’t always mean that you have an infection.
+Otorrhea can occur if a foreign object is stuck in the ear, after a head injuryor following improper ear cleaning, or being in water.

 What does ear drainage or discharge look like?